Entanglement of Stationary States in the Presence of Unstable Quasiparticles: Global Quenches and Squeezed Coherent States

 \subsection{Integrable Quenches}

-Integrable quenches are defined as quenches in integrable models from initial states where all the parity-odd charges vanish \cite{IntegrableQuench}.
+Integrable quenches are defined as quenches in integrable models from initial states where {\OCA the expectation values of} all the parity-odd charges vanish \cite{IntegrableQuench}.
 They can generally be written as squeezed coherent states, such as those explicitly constructed in \cite{FM,SFM, HST}, which means that they either take the form,

 or

 These types of states have been previously studied in the context of boundary integrable quantum field theory, where the functions $K_{ab}(\theta)$ are related to boundary reflection amplitudes \cite{GZ}.